racarter1215/Lab06-OOP/README.md

 ### Description

-##### This is a C# console application that will utilize allow the user to see a variety of actions take place and be allowed to interact with such actions by inputing valid numbers as they are prompted.
-These include finding averages, mulitplying numbers, finding the largest number, and others.
+##### This is a C# console application that will utilize UML to plan an application that will incorporate both Inheritance and Abstraction.
+There are several abstract and concrete objects that are tied together utilizing inheritance, with values being shared due to abstraction.

 #### Getting started